-Now, United requires all children ages 5 to 15 to pay a $150 fee one way, on top of the regular fare, for unaccompanied minor status.
-Indeed, United wants to charge me an additional $150 one way ($300 round trip!) for my well-traveled, mature 14-year-old son who will be traveling with his 16-year-old sister on a nonstop flight from Denver to Boston this summer.
+Now, United requires all children ages 5 to 15 to pay a fee one way, on top of the regular fare, for unaccompanied minor status.
+Indeed, United wants to charge me an additional money one way (another cost of money round trip!) for my well-traveled, mature 14-year-old son who will be traveling with his 16-year-old sister on a nonstop flight from Denver to Boston this summer.

 Oh.
 Hell.
 No.